dickinson-comp492-spring2023/web/resources/index.md

 # Detailed schedule

 ## Class 24, Friday 4/21/2023

+* Important announcement: you can add an optional fun twist to your senior seminar project.
+See the [Assignments](../hw/index.md) page for details.

 * Informal discussion: *Reflections on trusting trust*
   - optional reading:
     *  [Reflections on trusting